MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 - Microsoft Defender for Identity gathers signals from AD DS domain controllers and servers running AD FS and AD CS.
 It uses these signals to protect your hybrid identity environment, including protecting against hackers that use compromised accounts to move laterally across workstations in the on-premises environment.
 - Microsoft Defender for Endpoint gathers signals from and protects devices managed by your organization.
 - Microsoft Defender for Cloud Apps gathers signals from your organization's use of cloud apps and protects data flowing between your environment and these apps, including both sanctioned and unsanctioned cloud apps.
 - Microsoft Entra ID Protection evaluates risk data from billions of sign-in attempts and uses this data to evaluate the risk of each sign-in to your environment.
-This data is used by Microsoft Entra ID to allow or prevent account access, depending on how Conditional Access policies are configured.
-Microsoft Entra ID Protection is licensed separately from Microsoft Defender XDR.
-It is included with Microsoft Entra ID P2.
+This data is used by Microsoft Entra ID to allow or prevent account access based on the conditions and restrictions of your [Conditional Access policies](/security/zero-trust/zero-trust-identity-device-access-policies-overview).
+Microsoft Entra ID Protection is separate from Microsoft Defender XDR and is included with Microsoft Entra ID P2 licenses.

 <a name='microsoft-siem-and-soar-can-use-data-from-microsoft-365-defender'></a>

-### Microsoft SIEM and SOAR can use data from Microsoft Defender XDR
+### Microsoft Defender XDR components and SIEM integration

-Additional optional architecture components not included in this illustration:
+You can integrate Microsoft Defender XDR components with Microsoft Sentinel or a generic security information and event management (SIEM) service to enable centralized monitoring of alerts and activities from connected apps.

-- Detailed signal data from all Microsoft Defender XDR components can be integrated into Microsoft Sentinel and combined with other logging sources to offer full  security information and event management (SIEM) and security orchestration, automation, and response (SOAR) capabilities and insights.
+Microsoft Sentinel is a cloud-native solution that provides SIEM and security orchestration, automation, and response (SOAR) capabilities.
+Together, Microsoft Sentinel and Microsoft Defender XDR components provide a comprehensive solution to help organizations defend against modern attacks.
+Microsoft Sentinel includes a Defender for Cloud Apps connector.
+This allows you to not only gain visibility into your cloud apps but to also get sophisticated analytics to identify and combat cyberthreats and to control how your data travels.
+For more information, see [Overview of Microsoft Defender XDR and Microsoft Sentinel integration](/azure/sentinel/microsoft-365-defender-sentinel-integration) and [integration steps for Microsoft Sentinel and Microsoft Defender XDR](/azure/sentinel/connect-microsoft-365-defender?tabs=MDE).

-- For more information on using Microsoft Sentinel, an Azure-based SIEM, with Microsoft Defender XDR as an XDR, see [Overview of Microsoft Defender XDR and Microsoft Sentinel integration](/azure/sentinel/microsoft-365-defender-sentinel-integration) and [integration steps for Microsoft Sentinel and Microsoft Defender XDR](/azure/sentinel/connect-microsoft-365-defender?tabs=MDE).
+For more information about SOAR in Microsoft Sentinel (including links to playbooks in the Microsoft Sentinel GitHub Repository), see [Automate threat response with playbooks in Microsoft Sentinel](/azure/sentinel/automate-responses-with-playbooks).

-- For more information about SOAR in Microsoft Sentinel (including links to playbooks in the Microsoft Sentinel GitHub Repository), see [Automate threat response with playbooks in Microsoft Sentinel](/azure/sentinel/automate-responses-with-playbooks).
+For information about integration with third-party SIEM systems, see [Generic SIEM integration](/cloud-app-security/siem).

 ## Microsoft Defender XDR and an example cyber security attack